microsoft/waf-adoption-strategy-sample/README.md

 The strategy includes detailed plans for leveraging Azure Advisor, Azure Policy Compliance, and other tools to achieve our objectives.
 It also outlines key adoption principles, roles and responsibilities, and a phased transition plan to ensure a smooth and effective implementation.
 By adopting the Azure Well Architected Framework, we aim to enhance our cloud infrastructure's resilience, security, and efficiency, ultimately delivering better value to our stakeholders.

+## Taxonomy

+- Service: Application of Platform Service

 ## Scope

-- WAF - Reliability, initial scope with intent to expand to other WAF pillars in later adoption phases
+- Azure WAF - Reliability, initial scope with intent to expand to other WAF pillars.
-- Azure Cloud usage within a department / business unit, with aim to propose reuse of the department efforts within other BUs or on the Global level.
-- Azure Infrastructure and Platform services, the Azure WAF framework is applicable to Application design a well, but it is not current focus of the adoption strategy.
+- Azure Cloud adoption
+- Azure Infrastructure and Platform services.
+Application Services to be covered at later stages.
+- "Mission Critical" Service Quality Level (please see [System Quality Level Classification and WAF compliance level](#system-quality-level-classification-and-waf-compliance-level) ).

-## Strategy Objectives and KPIs
+## Strategy Objectives (and Key Results)

 ### Parent Organizational or Department Objectives